cobbzilla/yuebing/docs/developer.md

 ## Development
 The development docker image is lightweight and quick to build.

-It mounts the yuebing directory inside the container, so we don't have to copy everything.
+It mounts the Yuebing source directory inside the container, so we don't have to copy everything.

 The dev container runs `yarn dev` instead of `yarn start`, so we're also able to skip the long `yarn build` step.